divyakhunt/Ecomly.ai/README.md

 ## 📄 License

-This project is licensed under the **MIT License** — feel free to use, modify, and distribute it for personal or commercial purposes.
+This project is licensed under the **MIT License** — free to use, share, and modify!
-If you like it, feel free to ⭐️ the repo and use it in your own projects!
+If you found this project helpful or inspiring, give it a ⭐️ on GitHub and feel free to use it in your own work.

-For more details, see the [LICENSE](./LICENSE) file.
+> Let’s build smarter tools together — happy coding!